This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

-The specific purpose of the General Educational Development (GED) Tests is the measurement of the educational development of adults who have not completed their formal high school education.
+The specific purpose of the High School Equivalency Test is to measure the educational development of adults who have not completed their formal high school education.
 Adults may earn a High School Equivalency Certificate and thus qualify for admission to colleges or other educational institutions, meet educational requirements for employment or promotion, satisfy educational qualifications for induction into armed services, fulfill requirements of local state licensing boards, or gain personal satisfaction.

-NOTE: If a individual is of school age and has been enrolled in a public, private, or a home school setting in the last 12 months, they must present a withdrawal letter from the last school enrolled before taking the GED Test.
+NOTE: If a individual is of school age and has been enrolled in a public, private, or a home school setting in the last 12 months, they must present a withdrawal letter from the last school enrolled before taking the test.

 If the standard score is not achieved on any portion of the GED Test, a retake of that subject portion will need to be completed.
 Each subject taken individually will cost $30.